wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Hard and soft polytomies in a phylogenetic tree.
 The soft polytomy can imply different tree resolutions.
 Credits: {cite}`phylogenetic_approach_1998`.
 :::
 %#% Figure polytomies is quite blurry.
-Easily able to redraw ourselves?
+Could be reuploaded in higher resolution (I don't have access to the book).
+Alternatively, easily able to redraw ourselves?
+(orthologsandparalogs)=
 ### Orthologs & paralogs

 When the terminals included are actually _gene_ or _protein sequences_, the tree will be a _gene tree_, likely containing _homologs_ (derived from a common ancestor gene), possibly also _orthologs_ and _paralogs_, the latter visualising gene duplications as multiple occurrences of particular terminals on the tree.